SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: SMMILE: Benchmarking Multimodal Medical In-Context Learning

 The SMMILE dataset includes 111 problems, with each problem consisting of a single query and an average of 3.65 in-context examples (with a spread of 2 to 19 examples per problem).
 In total, SMMILE encompasses 517 question-image-answer triplets.

 Figure~\ref{fig:ds-stats} analyzes the composition of SMMILE with several descriptive statistics.
-As shown in Graphs A-D, the dataset is primarily composed of diagnostic and classification problems, with about three-quarters requiring free response formats.
+As shown in Graphs A-C, the dataset is primarily composed of diagnostic and classification problems, with about three-quarters requiring free response formats.
 While many cases are common in clinical practice, over one-third represent uncommon presentations.
-The majority are rated as difficult for current LLMs.
+Graph D characterizes problem difficulty, as rated by clinical experts during data curation.
+Specifically, experts considered: (1) whether the problem required complex multimodal reasoning beyond simple visual pattern matching, (2) the degree of specialized medical knowledge needed, and (3) to what extent successful answers would likely require leveraging the provided in-context examples rather than relying solely on pre-trained knowledge.
 Graphs E and F demonstrate a diversity of image types, covering 6 medical specialties and 13 imaging modalities.
 Graph G summarizes the distribution of in-context examples per problem, and Graph H details the distribution of question and answer lengths across the dataset.

 We leverage the SMMILE dataset to design two benchmark tasks: (1) open-ended generation, where a MLLM is presented with a query question and image and tasked with generating a free-text response, and (2) closed-ended generation, where the MLLM selects an answer from a closed set of possible choices obtained from the in-context example set.
 Additionally, we introduce a large-scale, augmented dataset called SMMILE++ by permuting in-context examples from a subset of problems in the original dataset.
 To find permutable problems, we excluded all reasoning problems.
 An upper limit of $4! = 24$ permutations per problem was used, implying that problems with more than 4 in-context examples were shuffled until 24 unique permutations had been created.
 The final SMMILE++ dataset includes 1038 problems.
-Descriptive statistics for SMMILE++ are presented in Figure \ref{fig:datasetsmileplusplus}.
+Descriptive statistics for SMMILE++ are presented in Appendix Section \ref{app:smmileplusplusstats}.